powsybl/powsybl.github.io/pages/documentation/simulation/flowdecomposition/index.md

 ### Network elements

-The third input of the flow decomposition algorithm are the network elements of interest which flow is to be decomposed into the parts listed in introduction - called XNEC in the methodology.
+The third input of the flow decomposition algorithm are the network elements of interest which flow is to be decomposed into the parts listed in introduction - called XNEC (cross-border relevant network element with contingency) in the flow decomposition methodology.

 Current implementation of the algorithm allows two algorithm for automatic generation of network elements list :
 - Set of all interconnections on the network (i.e. branches which have different country attribute in their source and destination substation).